Review and road test of the Audi S3

 Cost of Ownership

 The Audi S3 is never going to be a notably cheap car to run.
-You don't buy a 310PS all-wheel drive petrol-powered sporting car that wears a ritzy badge if counting the pennies is your prime motivation, but the S3 shouldn't be a ruinously expensive ownership experience either.
-The previous version of this model was always a low depreciator, used buyers attracted to the smart image and surprisingly modest fuel thirst.
-The latest S3 does better in terms of efficiency.
-Combined fuel economy stands at 44.1mpg.
-This corresponds to CO2 emissions of 148g/km.
-That's a useful improvement, especially when considering the 10PS power boost.
+You don't buy a 310PS all-wheel drive petrol-powered sports car that wears a ritzy badge if counting the pennies is your prime motivation, but the S3 shouldn't be a ruinously expensive ownership experience either.
+The outgoing model was always a low depreciator, used buyers attracted to the smart image and surprisingly modest fuel thirst.

 Audi S3 review by Jonathan Crouch